 Squash casserole may not be something you’ve had on your dinner table unless you grew up in the south.
 Mr. Meaty introduced me to squash casserole not long after we were married.
-I didn’t grow up down here really.
+I didn’t grow up down here in Atlanta really.
 I’m from everywhere and nowhere as my dad worked for the Air Force and we moved around quite a bit.

 OG squash casserole is a tasty concoction of onions, cheddar cheese, sour cream and, of course, yellow squash.
 Neither Mr. Meaty nor I are really fans of yellow squash.
 It’s usually watery and bland and not that exciting.
 But, throw those beauties into squash casserole and we’re big fans.

 I decided to tinker with perfection when we had four squash in our Misfits Market box recently.
 I thought, hey, I’ll add an extra kick of flavor, why not?
 So, I added a bit of curry.
 If you want traditional cheesy and still delicious southern squash casserole, just leave out the curry and you’re good!